swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 ### Menu subprocess

-We can now begin to consider the autocompleter.
-In this version we're going to do something a bit novel, the autocompleter will not hold onto a menu instance, it will construct the menu selection process on the fly as needed.
-Contrast this to the jQuery autocompleter where the menu is constructed once and held onto:
+In this implementation we're going to do something a bit novel as far as common JavaScript practice.
+In the jQuery UI, the menu used by the autocompleter is constructed once and stored in a field of the
+autocompleter:

 ```
 this.menu = $( "<ul>" )